romeorizzi/TALight/README.md

 tar -xvf sum.tar
 google-chrome sum/statement/statement.it.md
 ```
-Of course, you could have visualized this file even before asking for the `public` folder of problem `sum`, since the whole of problem `sum`, including its `public` directory and its `statement` where already sittinf on your machine as part of the `TAlight` repo (or you could have browsed this Markdown document from there, in the intrenet).
+Of course, you could have visualized this file even before asking for the `public` folder of problem `sum`, since the whole of problem `sum`, including its `public` directory and its `statement` where already sitting on your machine as part of the `TAlight` repo (or you could have browsed this Markdown document from there, in the internet).
 We are however happy that you read this document for last, both as a problem solver and as a problem maker.
 Then,
 to grow as a problem maker, run
 ```bash